 The server board includes one 10-pin 2mm low profile connector with an intended usage of supporting low profile eUSB SSD devices.
+On the server board this connector is labeled "eUSB SSD".
 The following table provides the pin-out for this connector.